 Instructions

-- Grease a 9x4 inch Pullman pan or other deep loaf pan.
+- Grease an 8 x 4 ½ inch Pullman pan or other deep loaf pan.

 - Pour in the water and mix it up with the scraper, then mix in the yogurt and eggs.

 - Set the bowl on the mixer stand and begin beating on low speed with the paddle.
-Pour in the melted butter and continue beating for 5 minutes, scraping side of the bowl every minute and a half or so.
-This long beating period is important, so don't skip it.
-Be sure to use the paddle rather than the hook.
+Add the butter and continue beating for 3 minutes or so, scraping side of the bowl every minute and a half or so.

 - Scrape it into a Pullman pan or high sided (deep) loaf pan.
 It should have enough room to double. in the pan.
-Cover with a piece of greased plastic wrap and allow it to rise in a warm place for 60 minutes.
+Cover with a piece of greased plastic wrap and allow it to rise in a warm place for 45 to 60 minutes.
+It will rise substantially but won't come to the top of a Pullman.

-- Bake in a preheated oven at 350 degrees F for about 45 minutes or until the internal temperature registers 205.
+- Bake in a preheated oven at 350 degrees F for about 45 minutes or until the internal temperature registers at least 205.

 Leave a Reply